 Here’s a fun read about pregnant women who don’t like the feeling of baby movements!

-How often should I feel the baby kicking or shifting?
-Does it matter?
+Wondering how often you should feel the baby kicking or shifting… and if it matters?

 In your 3rd trimester, your baby should move at least 10 times in 2 hours.